Energy Policy

 Barriers

-- Money in politics: reported oil & gas lobbying in the US exceeds $100 million every year since the Energy Independence Act of 2007
+- Money in politics: reported oil & gas lobbying in the U.S. exceeds $100 million every year since the Energy Independence Act of 2007

 - Resistance to losing high-paying jobs in the coal, oil, and gas industries